 Ash is involved with a number of state and national sporting institutions and tribunals, both as an advocate and tribunal member.
 Ash’s involvement in sporting institutions allows him unique insight into sport-related legal disputes, and accordingly into what strategies are best adopted to achieve an ideal outcome for his clients.
 Ash approaches sporting matters realistically, ensuring that his clients are well informed as to their prospects of success, and what challenges they may face during a dispute.

-Ash has been involved in many high-profile SANFL, AFL and AFLW tribunal matters, including appealing tribunal decisions, novel cases such as the first de-registration of an SANFL player, and the SANFLs ‘19th man saga’ of 2018.
+Ash has been involved in many high-profile SANFL, AFL and AFLW tribunal matters, including appealing tribunal decisions such as the Ebony Marinoff appeal in 2021, novel cases such as the first de-registration of an SANFL player, and the SANFLs ‘19th man saga’ of 2018.

 Ash has experience representing both employees and employers in complex employment disputes, and has appeared on behalf of his clients in both the Fair Work Commission tribunal, and the South Australian Employment Tribunal.